dhense177/Modeling_Lung_Cancer_Risk/README.md

 ## ***Feature Selection***

-When deciding which of the features to include in my models, I compared the Bayesian Information Criteria (BIC) scores of various Lasso regressions that I ran, each including a different set of predictors.
+When deciding which of the features to include in my models, I compared the Bayesian Information Criteria (BIC) scores of various Lasso regressions that I ran, each including a different set of predictors:

 ![](Visuals/BIC_table.png)

+### Table 1: Comparing feature sets using BIC scores

+The BIC score is able to help deal with the overfitting problem mentioned previously.
+The first component of the BIC, called the likelihood function, is a measure of goodness of fit between a model and the data.
+The more features you include in your model, the lower your likelihood function will be (the lower the better).
+The second component of BIC is the regularization parameter.
+This term penalizes models by the number of features included.
+So models containing extra features that don't add much information will show higher scores (worse).

+The model which minimizes the BIC is comprised of features:
+* Adult Daily Smoking % Estimates
+* Days of Harmful PM 2.5 levels
+* Air Quality Index levels
+* Mean Radon levels

 ## ***Simple Linear Regression***